alexandraabbas/svelte-reading-list/README.md

   <img src="public/img/screenshot.png">
 </kbd>

+If you have any feedback, hit me up on Twitter: [@alexandraabbas](https://twitter.com/alexandraabbas).

 ## 🚀 Get started

 If you'd like to run this app locally, create a `.env` file in the root folder with the following necessary variables: